thomas-bsn/thomas-bsn/README.md

 - Computer Science student at EPITA Paris.

-- Working as an Software Engineer Apprentice at SHIFT TECHNOLOGY.
+- Working as an Software Engineer Apprentice.

 - Cybersecurity and Systems Major (5th year).